sdiehl/wiwinwlh/tutorial.md

 Injectivity
 -----------

-The type level functions defined by type-families are not neccessarily *injective*, the function may map two disctinct input types to the same output type.
+The type level functions defined by type-families are not necessarily *injective*, the function may map two distinct input types to the same output type.
 This differs from the behavior of type constructors ( which are also type-level functions ) which are injective.